mockery/mockery/docs/reference/creating_test_doubles.rst

 .. note::

-    Using alias/instance mocks across more than one test will generate a fatal error since you can't have two classes of the same name.
+    Using alias/instance mocks across more than one test will generate a fatal error since we can't have two classes of the same name.
 To avoid this, run each test of this kind in a separate PHP process (which is supported out of the box by both PHPUnit and PHPT).